 Australian Principal’s Association publications read like a manifesto for autocracy.
 Especially repugnant is most principal’s attitude that: parent-teacher nights and school reports are public relations exercises rather than expressions of teacher/parent collaboration in the enhancement of children’s education.

 Meanwhile, former primary school teacher training in which actual teaching skills and inspirational knowledge were learned, have been abandoned since the 1970s and replaced with human development theory very much at odds with community belief and understanding.

-In fact, during the first few months of teacher training, teachers are encouraged to regard themselves as above the community, and superior in intellect.
+In fact, during the first few months of contemporary teacher training, teachers are encouraged to regard themselves as being above the community, and superior in intellect.
 Anecdotal evidence strongly suggests otherwise.
-Manifestly, most school teachers have never left school; have little idea of how the real world works; and are compulsively defensive when interacting with parents.
+Manifestly, most school teachers have never left school, have little idea of how the real world works, and are compulsively defensive when interacting with parents.
 They routinely use educational jargon and social science buzzwords to hold parents at arm’s-length.

 Additional evidence of most school teacher’s irrationality and delusionism is the oft-heard claim that they are forced by the community to perform, not only as teachers, but also as social workers and surrogate parents.
 The cold reality is that teachers were never mandated for these roles in the first place and invariably do not have the training or talent to undertake such functions.